Can I Get Enough Omega 3s on a Vegan Diet?

 Why do we need fats

 Saturated and monounsaturated fats can be synthesised (created) by the body, and therefore are not “essential” – do not need to come from our diet (1,2,7).
 However, two polyunsaturated fatty acids called “linoleic acid” (omega 6 fatty acid)and ‘alpha-linolenic acid” (omega 3 fatty acid) can not be made by our body and MUST be provided by our diet(1,2).
 These acids are called “essential” and after digestion get converted to long chain fatty acids; , linoleic acid is converted to arachidonic acid and ALA is converted to eicosapentaenoic acid (EPA) and docosahexaneoic acid (DHA)(1,3).

 What does our body use these polyunsaturated fats for?

 These polyunsaturated fatty acids are important in helping the body do a whole range of functions including:

-Therefore everybody can achieve a better ratio between omega 6 and omega 3 fatty acids to optimise the conversion of Alpha-Linolenic Acid to EPA and especially DHA (1,2).
+Therefore everybody (vegan or not) should aim to achieve a better ratio between omega 6 and omega 3 fatty acids to optimise the conversion of Alpha-Linolenic Acid to EPA and DHA (1,2).

 Linoleic Acid (Omega 6 family) (2,3)